sambeckett303/thrush-designs/src/content/blog/my-first-blog-how-to-create-a-cool-lamp.md

 ---
 title: My first blog - how to create a cool lamp
 description: Description of my first blog.
 This is text that is displayed in base "Blog" page before user clicks in.
+Make it captivating!
 author: Gay Thrush
 date: 2024-02-15T18:44:39.761Z
 tags: